wesdean/webpack-primer/tutorial/hello-llama-html.md

 The next thing to do is to add the loaders to `webpack.config.js`.
 We will add only one loader entry to apply both loaders.
 This is because we will chain the loaders using the "!" symbol.
-My chaining the loaders we use the output of one for input to another enabling us to perform multiple transformations on the same files before including them in the bundle.
+By chaining the loaders we use the output of one for input to another enabling us to perform multiple transformations on the same files before including them in the bundle.